- Chart

 Key Offerings

-- Description: BP's primary products are crude oil and natural gas, which are foundational to the global energy supply.
-Revenue figures for these are integrated within segment reporting.
-Competitors include all major integrated oil and gas companies like ExxonMobil, Shell, Chevron, and TotalEnergies.
+- Description: BP's primary upstream products are crude oil and natural gas, extracted from various global reserves.
+These are foundational commodities for the energy industry.
+Competitors include ExxonMobil, Shell, Chevron, and TotalEnergies.

-- Product Name: Crude Oil and Natural Gas
+- Product Name 1: Crude Oil and Natural Gas

-- Description: BP refines crude oil into various fuels for transportation and industrial use.
-Revenue is reported within the Refining & Products segment.
-Competitors include other integrated oil companies and independent refiners.
+- Description: BP refines crude oil into a range of fuels for transportation and industrial use.
+These are sold through its retail network and to wholesale customers.
+Competitors include other integrated oil majors and independent refiners.

 Market Dynamics